-In his manifesto, the Mayor pledged to create a ‘Youth Combined Authority, representative of all the boroughs of Greater Manchester and reflecting its full diversity.’
+In his manifesto, the Mayor pledged to create a ‘Youth Combined Authority, representative of all the boroughs of Greater Manchester and reflecting its full diversity’.

-Have your say on what’s coming up, and find out what’s already happened by reading the meeting summaries.
+Find out what’s already happened by reading the meeting summaries.

 We are always looking for interested young people to join the Working Groups.
 More information about can be found in these frequently asked questions.
 If you are interested please email firstname.lastname@example.org.